{/*

 Are you ready for the big change?
 What are your thoughts on using blockchain to empower advertisers?
 How can blockchain in digital advertising change the equation?
 Check out the these points.

-For those of you who were thinking that cryptocurrency has reached its downfall, here’s the news.
+Here's the news for those of you who were thinking that cryptocurrency has reached its downfall.

 Investors are backing new blockchain-based startups every other day.

-From $18 million invested in Russian blockchain-for-cargo-tracking platform QUASA to UNICEF wanting to fund early-stage blockchain startups, the hype is not going to die a premature death for sure!
+From $18 million invested in Russian blockchain-for-cargo-tracking platform QUASA to UNICEF wanting to fund early-stage blockchain startups, the hype is definitely not going to die a premature death!

-In the coming years, the technology is going to solve more problems in various niches and that includes digital advertising.
+In the coming years, technology will solve more problems in various niches, including digital advertising.

-But the thing is, online advertising has a bad rap when it comes to transparency.
-The main issue can be traced to online ad frauds, which can lead to a budget loss of $10.9 billion by 2021!
+But online advertising has a bad rap when it comes to transparency.
+The main issue is online ad fraud, which can lead to a budget loss of $10.9 billion by 2021!

-Want more cue?
-Well, in July 2017, The WSJ carried a news that said the P&G was axing $100MM from its digital ad budget.
+Want more cues?
+Well, in July 2017, The WSJ carried a news that said P&G was axing $100MM from its digital ad budget.
 And why was that?
 Because they didn’t deliver the results.

 That said, how can blockchain in advertising change this equation?
 The answer lies in the pointers ahead: